Botrytis cinerea: Biology

 Botrytis cinerea is characterized by abundant hyaline conidia (asexual spores) borne on grey, branching tree-like conidiophores.
 The fungus also produces highly resistant sclerotia as survival structures in older cultures.
 It overwinters as sclerotia or intact mycelia, both of which germinate in spring to produce conidiophores.
 The conidia, dispersed by wind and by rain-water, cause new infections.
 B. cinerea performs an asexual cycle over the summer season.

-Different strains show considerable genetic variability.

 Gliocladium roseum is a fungal parasite of B. cinerea.

 The hypothetical protein BcKMO was shown to positively regulate growth and development.
 It showed a great similarity to the kynurenine 3-monooxygenase encoding gene in eukaryotes.

 Overexpression of the gene atrB produces altered versions of the transcription factor mrr1, which in turn confer a multiple fungicide resistance phenotype known as MDR1.
 An even higher overexpression yields mrr1 composed partly of Δ497V/L, yielding MDR1h phenotypes with even more anilinopyrimidine- and phenylpyrrole- resistance.